• Skip to primary navigation

 What to serve it with

-The ground meat, vegetables, and mashed potatoes are combined to make a harmonious, full-filling, and complete dish.
-With that said, I often like to add some extra veggies on the side, here are a few ideas:
+However, I often like to add some extra veggies on the side, here are a few ideas:

-• a comforting warm salad (this kale and sweet potato one is a family favorite!)
+• A comforting warm salad, this kale and sweet potato one is a family favorite!

-More British recipes to try:
+More British recipes to try

 Please let me know how you liked it!
-Leave a comment and/or a rating below, and share a picture and tag @thepetitecook on Instagram!
-Reading your feedback and looking at your pictures always makes me smile *and super hungry*!
+Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!

 cottage pie in a cast iron casserole pot, topped with fresh thyme sprigs, and some mashed potatoes removed to show the minced beef beneath.